Get My Most Popular Drum Mix Toolkit Content for Free

 - My Two Secret Weapons for Mixing Punchy Drums

 Your drum sound is one of the most important aspects of your mix.
-Mixing drums is therefore a number one priority for laying that solid foundation to your tracks, guaranteeing you a solid rhythm section.
+Therefore, mixing drums is your number one priority for laying that solid foundation to your tracks, guaranteeing you a solid rhythm section.

 Drums can be one of the most problematic instruments to get right in a mix.

-If you did a great job recording the drum kit, then mixing your drums can only be a pleasurable experience.
+If you did an excellent job recording the drum kit, then mixing your drums can only be a pleasurable experience.